eneam/mboxviewer/ReadMe.markdown

 * quick access to attachments;
 * export of single mail in Eml;
 * search by date, subject, sender or raw email;
-* sort date, from, to and subject columns
+* sort date, from, to and subject columns;
+* support for ISO-8859-[1-9] and utf8 encoded header fields and body text;

 Changes
 ---

+v 1.0.1.9

+ - added support for ISO-8859-[1-9] encoded text content

+v 1.0.1.8

+ - added support for ISO-8859-[1-9] encoded from, to and subject fields

 v 1.0.1.7